LawMashira/Drone-RESTful-API-using-the-Springboot/README.md

 DRONE PROJECT

-This project is about a drone application that registers drones are used for carrying medication
+This project is about a drone application that registers new dronesused for carrying medication